sanjayh94/PokedexApi/README.md

 Further are points where I would do things differently for production

 #### Deployment & Hosting
+App would be preferably deployed in container(s) on a Kubernetes platform.
+Can be running on multiple pods and load-balanced.
+It would be easier to have an distributed architecture since the App doesn't have State or a Persistence layer at the moment.
+The App is designed to be fault tolerant i.e. when a pod dies, it would be easily brought back online when redeployed, or when the app needs to be scaled.
+Can also do Canary deployments.

 #### Input Validation
+Input Validation or Input Sanitisation can be important in API applications from a Security point of view.
+Especially when POST routes are implemented.
+This can be configured using a library such as [Fluent Validation](https://fluentvalidation.net/)

 #### Performance Monitoring
+Performance monitoring and Load testing can be critical to API apps.
+Monitoring can help detect failures or when an application is under load.
+Load testing can help simulate the load and assess the resiliency of the app.
+Performance monitoring can be done through platforms such as Prometheus, New Relic, Splunk, etc.

 #### Logging